Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

-In [next tutorial](), we will go deeper in undestanding the structure of each entity and how they form together the data graph.
+In the [next tutorial](), you will better understand the structure of each entity, and how they form the data graph together.

-Please refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getrelationshipsyncurls-GET/?sha=forge_fdxs_master_preview)
+Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/?sha=forge_fdxs_master_preview).